 Yes, I live in Alaska, but I’m not an Alaskana writer.
-I write speculative fiction, both Fantasy and Science Fiction, or whatever takes my fancy.
+I write satire using both Fantasy and Science Fiction as a backdrop.
+I also write other stuff too.
 I’m hail from a smallish town called Wasilla***.
 You may have heard of it, if not, that’s great, if you have -well, all I can say is don’t make assumptions.
 To that end, I have outrageously strong and unmovable political views that I will do my absolute best NOT to discuss on this blog because that’s not what I want to share and engage on – I’ll treat my friends and family to those particular tirades, that said, if you stick around long enough, you’ll get some of that too.

 I’m a huge geek, and love all kinds of geeky things – Firefly, Star Wars, Tolkien, Magic the Gathering, deeply in-depth RPG video games like Elder Scrolls, and the list just sort of goes on.
-In spite of that, I’m a husband and father, and still manage to find time to do a lot of different things like home-brew, bonsai****, tree-growing****, woodworking, and my all-time favorite – packing my iPad off to the coffee-shop and making stuff up while pounding skinny americanos and munching lemon squares.
+In spite of that, I’ve managed to become a husband and father, and still find time to do a lot of different things like home-brew, bonsai****, tree-growing****, woodworking, and my all-time favorite – packing my iPad off to the coffee-shop and making stuff up while pounding skinny americanos and munching lemon squares.

 I also spend the occasional slugs of time writing this blog and reading what my virtual colleagues out here are up to, the point of which is to improve my writing by connecting with other writers and also conduct some healthy rubber-ducking*****.
 If you’re interested in what I’m working on I’ve put up links in the menu, as well as some links to some fun writing samples.